Magicsuggest/magicsuggest/README.md

 Magicsuggest Customized for EGroupware
 ======================================
-- Add edit mode feature in order to be able to modify an already entered tag
+- Add edit mode feature in order to be able to modify an already entered tag (items with value integer are not editable)